malikmoaz01/Fashnix-FYP/README.md

 # Website is live on below Link
 # https://fashnixx.vercel.app/

+# You can use admin dashboard by this https://fashnixx.vercel.app/ using this below credentials
+# username : admin       <-------->       password: 123

 ## Project Overview
 This project is an E-commerce application that uses machine learning to provide product recommendations.
 The goal is to give users a personalized shopping experience.